 This course is designed to prepare the student to successfully complete the Light Commercial Industry Competency Exam (LC-ICE).
 The LC-ICE is designed to test for knowledge of the fundamentals and basic skills needed for an entry-level commercial HVAC technician.
 This course will also review material for the North American Technician Excellence (NATE) Certification Core Exam.
 Completion of at least one of the exams is mandatory, either the LC-ICE or the NATE.
 Each exam requires an additional fee.
 (19.8 Lec.
 Hrs.)

-Prerequisite: HCR:260, HCR:271 and HCR:880
+Prerequisite: HCR:260, HCR:271 and HCR:880 and Medieval 3.0 cr.
+A survey course in Western Civilization from ancient history into the age of absolutism.
+The civilization components of religion, philosophy, literature, art, architecture and science are integrated into the political and social history of Europe, from our Mesopotamian and Egyptian origins to about 1450.
+(59.4 Lec.
+Hrs.)

-HIS:117 Western Civilization I: Ancient and Medieval 3.0 cr.
+HIS:117 Western Civilization I: Ancient and Medieval